Creepy, crawly, sticky, prickly, wiggly, yucky. And kinda cute. At least that is what we think about bugs at the Academy of Natural Sciences!

 Live Invertebrate Stage Show: “B-eww-tiful Bugs” will be the stars of our unique live animal show.

-Bug Walks: Join Academy entomologists on an expedition through Logan Circle and Sister Cities Park to see what species of invertebrates live there.
+Bug Walks: Join Academy entomologists on an expedition outside the museum to see what species of invertebrates live there.

 Bug Appétit: Enjoy culinary art with a buggy twist.
 Or, in other words, you get to eat bugs!!!